HimalThapaMagar/Most-Basic-Underline/README.md

 - **RainBow Glow Animation** A colorful rainbow that transistions from left to right under the text.
 - **Customization:** Easily control text color, underline color, hover text color, animation duration, and underline thickness.
 - **Link Support:** Make text clickable with optional URL launching.
+- **Custom TextStyle Support:** Custom textstyle support has been added into the basic underline.

 ## Installation